-- Was the required missing information and/or documentation clearly summarized in the "Missing information/or documentation" section of the Summary Page? - Were all concerns listed by Standard and summarized in the "Other Concerns" section of the Summary Page? - Were all statements or comments specific, objective and without opinions or recommendations? - Was the reviewer objective in applying the Standards?
+- Was the required missing information and/or documentation clearly summarized in the "Missing Documentation/Concerns" section of the Summary Page? - Were all concerns listed by Standard and summarized in the "Missing Documentation/ Concerns" section of the Summary Page?

+- Were all statements or comments specific, objective and without opinions or recommendations? - Was the reviewer objective in applying the Standards?

-6. Program's Response to the Self - Study Review
+Program's Response to the Self-Study Review

-Programs respond to the Self - Study Review in the following manner:
+Programs respond to the Self-Study Review in the following manner:

-- a.
-NAACLS Program Coordinator will provide the Self Study Review to the Program Director. - b.
-The Program Director should respond to the concerns addressed on the Summary Page of the Self-Study Review to the best of their abilities.
-The Program Director should also be prepared to provide additional evidence at the site visit. - c.
-If a response is not received within four weeks, NAACLS staff will attempt to communicate with the appropriate program official(s) by telephone and/or email. - d.
-If a Program Director fails to submit a thorough self- study response, a site visit will not be scheduled.
-The program is at risk of being placed on administrative probation.
+- NAACLS Program Accreditation Coordinator will provide the Self-Study Review to the program director. - The program director should respond to the concerns addressed on the Summary Page of the Self-Study Review to the best of their abilities.
+The program director should also be prepared to provide additional evidence at the site visit. - If a response is not received within four weeks, NAACLS staff will attempt to communicate with the appropriate program official(s) by telephone and/or email. - If a program director fails to submit a thorough Self-Study Response, a site visit will not be scheduled.
+The program is at risk of being placed on Administrative Probation.

-7. Innovation within the Program
+Innovation within the Program

-If reviewers see interesting or innovative methods during the review process, NAACLS asks that they complete a short survey titled "NAACLS Program Innovation - Reviewer".
+If reviewers see interesting or innovative methods during the review process, NAACLS asks that they complete a short survey titled "NAACLS Program Innovation-Reviewer".
 The survey link will be included with the initial instructions sent to the reviewers.

-SECTION II: The Site Visit
+The Site Visit

-A. Purpose
+Purpose

-All programs being reviewed for continuing or initial accreditation will undergo a two-day site visit as part of the process.
+All programs being reviewed for Continuing or Initial Accreditation will undergo a two-day site visit as part of the process.
+It is important to note a site visit will only take place if one of the following conditions is met: